-The most annoying thing was that the phone had to be restarted time and again just because it got stuck every time you minimize an app and open another slightly heavy app simultaneously.
+The most annoying thing was that the phone had to be restarted time and again just because it got stuck every time we minimized an app and opened another slightly heavy app simultaneously.
 Google chrome failed to load web pages smoothly, and Google Play constantly lagged when downloading or updating apps.

 The earpiece works as the phone’s main speaker which fails to deliver the sound we expected.
-Being an entry-level device, Huawei Y5 Prime 2018 is going to be inevitably used for media consumption so the company should have provided with at least a dedicated bottom firing speaker.
+Being an entry-level device, Huawei Y5 Prime 2018 is going to be inevitably used for media consumption, the maker should have provided with at least a dedicated bottom firing speaker.

 Huawei Y5 Prime 2018 comes with a 3020 mAh battery, and with low-end internals we expected the battery to last longer than its older sibling, Y7 Prime 2018.

 Thankfully the battery of Huawei Y5 Prime 2018 is not as awful as the performance of this phone.

 Firstly, we plugged the phone in at 0%, and it felt like it is going to take forever to charge it.
 It’s a shame that Huawei labels their phones as ‘2018’ models but fails to provide the most basic features like fast charging on their phones.
 It took the phone 2 Hours 45 minutes to charge from 0% to 100%.